US: Mexico extradites Ovidio Guzmán López, son of Sinaloa cartel leader 'El Chapo,' to United States | Law-Order

 US: Mexico extradites Ovidio Guzmán López, son of Sinaloa cartel leader 'El Chapo,' to United States

-The Justice Department will continue to hold accountable those responsible for fueling the opioid epidemic that has devastated too many communities across the country.
-In April, US prosecutors unsealed sprawling indictments against Guzmn and his brothers, known collectively as the Chapitos.
-They laid out in detail how following their fathers extradition and eventual life sentence in the US, the brothers steered the cartel increasingly into synthetic drugs like methamphetamine and the powerful synthetic opioid fentanyl.The indictment unsealed in Manhattan said their goal was to produce huge quantities of fentanyl and sell it at the lowest price.

-Mexico extradited Ovidio Guzmán López, a son of former Sinaloa cartel leader Joaquin ''El Chapo'' Guzmán, to the United States on Friday to face drug trafficking charges, US Attorney General Merrick Garland said in a statement.
+Mexico extradited Ovidio Guzmán López, a son of former Sinaloa cartel leader Joaquin ''El Chapo'' Guzmán, to the United States on Friday to face drug trafficking, money laundering and other charges, US Attorney General Merrick Garland said in a statement.

 ''This action is the most recent step in the Justice Department's effort to attack every aspect of the cartel's operations,'' Garland said.